ckb-next/ckb-next/README.md

 **Mac notes:**
 - The keyboard devices are located at `/tmp/ckb*` and not `/dev/input/ckb*`.
 So wherever you see `/dev/input/ckb` in this document, replace it with `/tmp/ckb`.
-- Num Lock is permanently on (since OSX always treats it as enabled).
-There will be an option soon to disable the indicator LED if you don't like it.
 - If you've rebound your modifier keys in System Preferences, those changes won't work anymore.
 You have to switch them using ckb's `bind` command.
 For instance, to switch Cmd and Ctrl, run: `echo bind lctrl:lwin lwin:lctrl rctrl:rwin rwin:rctrl > /tmp/ckb1/cmd`

 Usage